EU List and Applications

 Is there a list of authorised food enzymes?

-A food enzyme is included in the EU list if:
+A food enzyme will be included in the EU list only if:

-Article 17 of the food enzyme Regulation established a period for which an enzyme application may be submitted for the inclusion in the Union list.
+Article 17 of the food enzyme Regulation established a period during which enzyme applications may be submitted for the inclusion in the Union list.
 This period started on 11 September 2011 and finished on 11 March 2015.

-During this period, the Commission has received 300 food enzyme applications.
-Due to the large number of dossiers received and the fact that all the applications have to go through an evaluation and subsequent authorisation, it will take some years to establish the Union list.
+During this period, the Commission has received over 300 food enzyme applications.
+Due to the large number of dossiers received and the fact that all applications have to go through a safety evaluation and subsequent approval, it will take some years to establish the Union list.

 The Commission has established a Register of all food enzymes' applications to be considered for inclusion in the first Union list.
 The Register contains all applications which were submitted within the mentioned period (11 September 2011 – 11 March 2015) and which comply with the validity criteria laid down in Article 12 of Regulation (EU) 234/2011.
 Applications submitted after the deadline are not included in the Register but will be processed in accordance with the Common Authorisation Procedure.

 The Union List of food enzymes will be adopted once the Authority has issued an opinion on each food enzyme included in the Register.

 As soon as the Union list of food enzymes is applicable, it will not be allowed to place on the market or use food enzymes that are not included in that list.

 In the meantime, without prejudice to other applicable Union legislation, including Regulation (EC) No 178/2002, national provisions in force concerning the placing on the market and use of food enzymes and food produced with food enzymes continue to apply.